 there are two files for one of the developmental stages (two independent

 replicas).
 The data in files is organized in four tab-separated columns as

 inputFiles <- list.files( system.file("extdata", package = "CAGEr") , "ctss$" , full.names = TRUE)

 The CAGEexp object is crated with the

-information on file path an type, sample names and reference genome name.
+information on file path and type, sample names and reference genome name.

 ce <- CAGEexp( genomeName = "BSgenome.Drerio.UCSC.danRer7" , inputFiles = inputFiles , inputFilesType = "ctss" , sampleLabels = sub( ".chr17.ctss", "", basename(inputFiles)) )